Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Selena Quintanilla: Music Icon

-Selena Quintanilla, known simply as Selena, was a trailblazing Mexican American singer who broke barriers in the music industry.
+Selena Quintanilla, known simply as Selena, was a trailblazing Mexican American singer who broke barriers in the .
 She won a Grammy for Best Mexican American Album in 1994, becoming the first Tejana to win in this category.
 Her tragic death in 1995 left a lasting impact, inspiring movies, shows, and product launches, solidifying her legacy in Latin American music and culture.
 Dive deeper into her influence in our Latino Cultural Events section.

 Key FactData